-This development, with its roots firmly planted in slavery, shares important connections with the new wave of American nationalism and Alt-Right ideology that advocates racist world views.
-In this we trace an unbroken history that links slavery defenders, Know-Nothings, John Birchers, and the KKK to contemporary 20th/21st-century movement figures like J. Edgar Hoover, Joe McCarthy, Strom Thurmond, David Duke, and Richard Spencer.
+There is a racial ideology (spoken and unspoken) that drives these developments – white supremacy – that shares important connections with the new wave of American nationalism and Alt-Right ideology that openly advocates racist worldviews.
+Here, one traces an unbroken history that links slavery defenders, Know-Nothings, John Birchers, and the KKK to contemporary 20th/21st-century movement figures like J. Edgar Hoover, Joe McCarthy, Strom Thurmond, David Duke, and now Richard Spencer.

-The outfitting of local domestic police with military-style gear (the exorbitant cost paid by the U.S. tax payer) started with the Reagan administration’s “war on drugs.
-This policy failure is by no means consigned to the past, for it rages on, fueled by yet another policy disaster – the amorphous “war on terror” launched to coincide with the invasions of Iraq and Afghanistan.
+Scholars have documented the trend in the outfitting of local domestic police with military-style gear (the exorbitant costs of which are paid by the U.S. taxpayer) as having started with the Reagan administration’s “war on drugs.
+This policy failure is, however, by no means consigned to the past, as it rages on, fueled by another policy disaster – the amorphous “war on terror,” which was launched to coincide with the invasions of Iraq and Afghanistan.

-It is worth noting that we cannot blame one political party while the other is held blameless.
-For this truly a bipartisan project.
-Police militarization has occurred with in a socio-political context, where up-armoring of police is but one manifestation of a comprehensive plan to address a wide range of security issues in the wake of 9-11.
+It is worth noting that we cannot blame one political party while holding the other blameless.
+Police militarization is truly a bipartisan project; one that has occurred within a socio-political context, where up-armoring of police is but one manifestation of a comprehensive plan to address a wide range of security issues in the wake of 9-11.
 Both Democrats and Republicans in Congress have embraced a politics of fear in order to 1) motivate voters and 2) avoid being seen as soft on crime and terrorism.
 The results are staggering in scale to the extent that they encompass NSA surveillance, drone wars, and the increasing privatization and expansion of the prison/carceral state.

 The New Military Urbanism

-Author Stephen Graham (2011) discusses the multiple ways in which the “new military urbanism” is manifested in cities like New York City, Baltimore, and London.
-This is typified by the increasing proliferation of large militaristic SUVs on city roads, an increase in the number of militarized borders and surveillance zones within and around urban areas, amplified collaboration between military, intelligence and police organizations, as well as patterns of linking neoliberal logics with security infrastructure (i.e. EZ Pass monitoring, photo enforcement of traffic laws).
+Author Stephen Graham (2011) discusses the multiple ways in which the “new military urbanism” might be seen in cities like New York City, Baltimore, and London.
+The development is typified by the increasing proliferation of large militaristic SUVs on city roads, an increase in the number of militarized borders and surveillance zones within and around urban areas, amplified collaboration between military, intelligence and police organizations, as well as patterns of linking neoliberal logics with security infrastructure (i.e. EZ Pass monitoring, photo enforcement of traffic laws).
 Perhaps most disturbing among these developments is the tendency to conflate internal urban ethnic minority groups with external enemies of the state (Graham, 2011).

 Recent research on public attitudes toward police and policing suggests that the Mayberry R.F.D. notion of “officer friendly” has been profoundly ruptured and perhaps along with it the shared public sense of a social contract.
-Public trust does not surprisingly go out the window when policemen patrol neighborhoods as if they are in the middle of Iraq or Afghanistan.
+Public trust, not surprisingly, goes out the window when policemen patrol neighborhoods as if they are in the middle of Iraq or Afghanistan.